 A will contest is a legal proceeding in probate court that challenges the validity of a will.
 When a person dies, their assets are typically distributed according to their will, which outlines how their property should be divided among their beneficiaries.
 However, if an interested party believes that the will is invalid, they can contest it in probate court.

 A will contest can be initiated by anyone who has an interest in the outcome of the probate proceedings, such as an intestate heir of the decedent or a beneficiary named in a prior will.
-There are several grounds for a will contest in Texas, including lack of testamentary capacity, undue influence, fraud, and improper execution.
+There are several grounds for contesting a will in Texas, including lack of testamentary capacity, undue influence, fraud, and improper execution.
+Your San Antonio will contest attorney can explain more in your initial consultation.

 Lack of Testamentary Capacity